DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/5 Series Types/CommonPieChartSeries/hoverStyle/hoverStyle.md

 ---
 ---
 ##### shortDescription
-An object defining configuration options for a hovered series.
+An object defining configuration properties for a hovered series.

 ---
 To set a custom 'hover' style for the series, use the **hoverStyle** object within the **series** configuration object.